 - Wear sturdy and comfortable shoes for walking.
 It’s best if they have a tread.
 You may want to look glamorous, but you won’t feel that way if you fall into a hole or trip on a crack on the sidewalk.
 I wore my Ryka sneakers during the day and my Therafit sandals in the evening.
 If I had known more about the sidewalks beforehand, I would have brought a sturdy pair of ankle boots.

 - Shorts are considered gauche in Mexico City.
-It’s best to stick with jeans, a long skirt, or a mid-length to long dress.
+Stick with jeans, a long skirt, or a mid-length to long dress.
 You should also carry a light jacket or windbreaker in summer as it can get cool in the evening or rain.

 - The weather is fairly temperate.
 January is the coldest month and averages about 57 F. April and May are the hottest months but it usually doesn’t get warmer than 80 F.